elpr0/fr0gs/README.md

 # fr0gs
-Scripts and media to make automate repetitive tasks at work.
+Scripts and media to automate repetitive tasks at work.